We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Today we traverse the spectacular Yukon Territory, an untouched region of astounding beauty.
-We enjoy views of the crystal-clear waters of Kluane Lake and stop at Kluane National Park Visitor Center to learn more about this preserved area.
+We enjoy views of the crystal-clear waters of Kluane Lake and stop at Kluane National Park and Reserve Visitor Center to learn more about this preserved area.
 We arrive in Whitehorse, the Yukon’s capital.

 Day 8 : Scenic Rail & ms Koningsdam